VoIP II: Deploying VoIP and Best Practices in the Enterprise

 This two day VoIP training course is ideal for telecom managers and network designers who wish to:

-• Examine the requirements for a converged voice and data network.
+• Gain knowledge of the requirements for a converged voice and data network.

-• Understand how the TCP/IP protocols and routers operate in a converged environment.
+• Learn how the TCP/IP protocols and routers operate in a converged environment.

 • Plan the procurement of an IP Telephony solution.